 NOUN takes a different approach from traditional universities.
 Here, you’re not stuck with strict limits on carrying over courses.

-If you fail a class, you can re-register for as many as you want, as long as you can manage it.
+If you fail a class, you can register again for as many as you want, as long as you can manage it.
 That’s the whole point of NOUN’s flexible learning model.

 3. Carryover Courses Must Be Cleared Before Graduation